 Fix 1: Checking USB OTG Compatibility

-The first thing to look for, if USB OTG isn’t functioning properly on your Android device is whether or not your device is USB OTG compatible.
-This feature is not supported by all Android devices, and it’s conceivable that your smartphone lacks the essential hardware to support it.
+If USB OTG isn’t functioning properly on your Android device, the first thing to look for is whether or not your device is USB OTG compatible.
+Not all Android devices support this feature, and it’s conceivable that your smartphone lacks the essential hardware to support it.

 To check if your device is compatible with USB OTG, follow these steps:

-2. Use the Google Play Store to download and set up the USB OTG checker app.
-With the help of this app, you can determine whether your smartphone is USB OTG compatible and get more details.
+- Use the Google Play Store to download and set up the USB OTG checker app.
+This app will help you determine whether your smartphone is USB OTG compatible and get more details.

 Unfortunately, there isn’t much you can do to solve the problem if your device doesn’t support USB OTG, regrettably.
-However, if your device is compatible and you’re still having problems, move on to the next potential solution.
+However, if your device is compatible and you still have problems, move on to the next potential solution.

 Fix 2: Check USB Cables and Connectors

-The next step is to check the USB cables and connectors you’re using if your device supports USB OTG, but you’re still experiencing problems.
+The next step is to check the USB cables and connectors you use to see if your device supports USB OTG but is still experiencing problems.
 What you can do is:

-1. Examine the USB cable you’re using to connect your Android device to the external device.
+- Examine the USB cable to connect your Android device to the external device.
 Check to see whether the cable is not frayed, broken, or damaged.
 The cable should be replaced if there is any damage.

-2. Verify your Android device’s USB port.
-Make sure that everything is spotless and free of damage or clutter.
-Use a gentle, dry cloth to clean it if it’s soiled.
+- Verify your Android device’s USB port.
+Make sure everything is spotless and free of damage or clutter.
+If it’s soiled, use a gentle, dry cloth to clean it.

-3. The external device you’re attempting to connect to should have a USB port.
-Make that everything is spotless and free of damage or clutter.
+- The external device you connect to should have a USB port.
+Make sure everything is spotless and free of damage or clutter.
 Use a gentle, dry cloth to clean any visible clutter.

 Fix 3: Restart the Android Phone